crowdfavorite-mirrors/wp-nextgen-gallery/readme.txt

 **<a href="http://www.nextgen-gallery.com/nextgen-gallery-shortcodes">Learn About NextGEN Gallery 2.0 Shortcodes</a>**

 Legacy shortcodes?
-For reference, we're also maintaining documentation on NextGEN Legacy shortcakes used in NextGEN 1.9.x and earlier. <a href="http://www.nextgen-gallery.com/shortcodes">See more on Legacy shortcakes</a>.
+For reference, we're also maintaining documentation on NextGEN Legacy shortcodes used in NextGEN 1.9.x and earlier. <a href="http://www.nextgen-gallery.com/shortcodes">See more on Legacy shortcodes</a>.

 For more information, feel free to visit the official website for the NextGEN Gallery <a href="http://www.nextgen-gallery.com" target="_blank">WordPress Gallery Plugin</a>.